Culture-to-Culture Image Translation and User Evaluation

 \begin{quote} `to what extent do people appreciate images that were culturized to make them coherent with their culture?' \end{quote}

 The general idea was to show participants images of different objects and environments belonging to European and non-European cultural domains and ask them some questions.
 To this end, we decided to do experiments with Italian participants only to simplify recruitment and because it is easier for us to guess whether objects will look familiar to Italians or not (since all authors are Italian, trying to select objects that look familiar to Indians or Moroccans incurs a higher risk of stereotyping).

-To this end, we considered four object classes (vases, sofas, pillows, and lamps) and, for each class, four sets of images produced in different ways: one set was downloaded from the Internet as belonging to the European culture and tradition ($E$); one was downloaded from the Internet as belonging to a different culture and tradition (Chinese, Indian or Moroccan, $O$ for other); one was a non-European object ``culturized" using GANs ($O \to E$); one was a European object ``culturized" ($E \to O$) using GANs.
-Specifically, we searched for evidence supporting the four hypotheses below through data acquisition and statistical analysis.
+To this end, we considered four object classes (vases, sofas, pillows, and lamps) and, for each class, four sets of images produced in different ways: one set was downloaded from the Internet as belonging to the European culture and tradition ($E$); one was downloaded from the Internet as belonging to a different culture and tradition (Chinese, Indian or Moroccan, $O$ for other); one was a non-European object culturized using GANs ($O \to E$); one was a culturized European object ($E \to O$).

 \begin{remark} A limitation of this approach, as discussed in section \ref{Introduction}, is that we focussed on the culturization of individual objects instead of complete scenes.
 However, objects play a crucial role in conveying cultural meanings and can strongly influence how an image is perceived within a specific cultural context.
 Understanding and addressing object-level translation is a vital step toward achieving more comprehensive scene-level translation in future research.
 In the questionnaire, we selected four object classes (vases, sofas, pillows, and lamps) because they exhibit sufficient diversity and are culturally characterized in terms of color, material, pattern, and form, see Remark \ref{R1}.
 Since we did not perform any formal analysis to determine what objects are better for making cultural differences emerge, we cannot exclude that the study would produce different results when culturizing different objects. \end{remark}